Eric Feigl-Ding: Coronavirus preparedness advocacy

-On January 20, 2020, Feigl-Ding went viral on Twitter after expressing his worries about the 2019–20 Wuhan coronavirus outbreak virus' basic reproduction number (R0) of up to 3.8.
+On January 25, 2020, Feigl-Ding went viral on Twitter after expressing his worries about the 2019–20 Wuhan coronavirus outbreak virus' basic reproduction number (R0) of up to 3.8.
 He compared the virus pandemic potential to the 1918 influenza pandemic which has an estimated R0 of 1.8 and which killed ~50 million people out of 2 billion, and called for WHO and CDC to preemptively declare public health emergency and monitor aggressively the situation.
 With the thread going viral, his appeals were criticized by some epidemiologist peers as alarmist and based on anecdotal data, by some journalists as misleading and misinforming the public, while defended by other journalists, and other epidemiologist peers, such as his former Harvard adviser Simin Liu, a Harvard School of Public Health and Brown University School of Public Health professor of epidemiology.
 While Feigl-Ding deleted his earliest tweets, the rapid development of the epidemic, first in China in January, then in Europe in February–March and in the United States in March, together with more studies on the virus, turned his perceptions into that of an early messenger, and he was invited as a commentator on the pandemic by news media.
 An earlier Atlantic article by Alexis Madrigal was self-admitted by Madrigal to be due for a re-assessment after his realization of the pandemic and reading of the assessment by David Wallace-Wells.
 Madrigal admitted that his earlier "...piece made sense on Planet A, where a pandemic was not bearing down on us, but not on Planet B, where we all now live.
-It was right in the particulars and wrong on the big picture."
+It was right in the particulars and wrong on the big picture.".
+New York Magazine editor David Wallace-Wells's article that convinced Madrigal to change his assessment concluded that "a Feigl-Ding level of alarm, enacted into public-health policy at the right time, could have prevented the entire global pandemic crisis, and kept COVID-19 a regional health story in just one country of the world."